8ctopus/snapshot/README.md

 # snapshot

 A command-line tool for analyzing and archiving websites.
 It helps you discover, analyze, and save website content, including hidden pages and SEO information.
+I use it to compare the whole website when I do source code changes impacting a lot of different places.

 _NOTE_: This is the result of a day of vibe coding in cursor, so it's experimental.